-Another sunny, beautiful day.
-The first few hours were pretty cold; when we first started, it was 40.
-The Trace was also very shady, which didn’t help.
+Today we were leaving Port Gibson and heading for Clinton.
+Luckily, it was another sunny, beautiful day on the Natchez Trace Parkway.
+The first few hours were pretty cold, though.
+When we first started, it was 40 degrees out.
+The Trace was also very shady in this section, which didn’t help.
 But we warmed up quickly.

-Almost immediately, we came upon a famous part of the route: the Sunken Trace.
+Almost immediately after departing Port Gibson, we came upon a famous part of the route: the Sunken Trace.
 While much of the old Natchez Trace trail has disappeared due to time and development, a few parts remain which you can walk along for a short bit.
-The Sunken Trace is famed because it’s 30 feet deep, the old “highway” worn down by so much traffic and I suppose erosion and other natural factors.
+The Sunken Trace is famed because it’s 30 feet deep in places.
+The old “highway” was worn down by so much traffic, and I suppose erosion and other natural factors.
 It was impressive to see.

 Later we came upon Rocky Arbor.
 This is the site of a former thriving town that dwindled to nothing due to a number of reasons.
 There was a 1-mile section of the Trace you could walk here (we did), plus some city ruins to see.